msd1shka/Delta-Time/CONTRIBUTING.md

-# Contributing to XTime
+# Contributing to Delta-Time

-XTime is alpha software, so right now, honest feedback is worth more than a pull request.
+De is alpha software, so right now, honest feedback is worth more than a pull request.
 If you only have time for one thing, open an issue about something that felt broken, unclear, or unsafe.
 That's a real contribution.

 ## Before you start